Is ok to combine ? Yes, and you can get even better results by while .

 But remember that doesn’t mean it’s always going to be easy.
 You’ll be hungrier, possibly feel weaker, and it could be easier to become fatigued.

 In the morning, ensure you’re hydrated and do not eat afterward until your fast is done.
-In the evening, try to time it so you’ve been fasting the longest.
+In the evening, try to time it so you’ve been the longest.
 Twice-a-day workouts can be hard but can produce great results when fasted if you can push through.

-Giving yourself the time to adapt to working out when fasted will be key.
+Giving yourself the time to adapt to when fasted will be key.
 We’re usually used to being “sugar burners” and using recently eaten carbs for fuel.
 So when we try to work out fasted, the body is thrown for a loop when the quick-burning sugars aren’t there anymore.